 - Read a post on Domsubliving.com and journal your thoughts about it

 - What you would tell your past-BDSM self

-Of course one of the best ways to get ideas for journaling is for a sub to ask their Dom.
-I’m sure he would love to know his sub’s thoughts on many different subjects.
+Of course one of the best ways to get ideas for journaling prompts is for a sub to ask their Dom.
+I’m sure they would love to know their sub’s thoughts on many different subjects.

 A word for the Dom:

 A well-used journal is a sign of a sub who feels comfortable and safe.
-Writing often is not only good for sub, but will help the Dom better understand the needs of the BDSM relationship.
+Be sure to download your free template below.
+Writing often is not only good for the sub, but will help the Dom better understand the needs of the BDSM relationship. 🖤